damianhakert/damianhakert.github.io/source/handbook/infrastructure/index.html.md

 The infrastructure team is split between production engineers and performance specialists.

-Both roles are closely related as both touch on some of the same spots, for example, both roles cares about both the [availability](https://gitlab.com/gitlab-com/infrastructure/issues?scope=all&sort=updated_desc&state=opened&utf8=%E2%9C%93&label_name%5B%5D=availability&label-name=) and [performance](https://gitlab.com/gitlab-com/infrastructure/issues?scope=all&sort=updated_desc&state=opened&utf8=%E2%9C%93&label_name%5B%5D=performance&label-name=) of GitLab.com.
+Both roles are closely related as they touch on some of the same spots, for example, both care about the [availability](https://gitlab.com/gitlab-com/infrastructure/issues?scope=all&sort=updated_desc&state=opened&utf8=%E2%9C%93&label_name%5B%5D=availability&label-name=) and [performance](https://gitlab.com/gitlab-com/infrastructure/issues?scope=all&sort=updated_desc&state=opened&utf8=%E2%9C%93&label_name%5B%5D=performance&label-name=) of GitLab.com, from different perspectives.

 Both roles also care about building an infrastructure and monitoring that can be shipped to our customers.

 ### Production Engineers

-Production engineers work on the infrastructure team that runs our services, including GitLab.com.
+Production engineers work on keeping the infrastructure that runs our services running fast and reliably.

-A production engineer is a developer with deep knowledge of some parts of the stack, either it is networking, or the linux kernel, or even an specific interesting in scaling and algorithms.
+This infrastructure includes GitLab.com, dev.GitLab.org and GitHost.io.

-It could also be seen as a systems engineer who aims to code himself out of a job by automating all the things.
+Production engineers also have a strong focus on enabling development to ship features as fast and bug free as possible.
+Providing the monitoring tools that prevent shipping regressions that would affect our customers.
+And building automation tools that lower the barrier of access to production and allow us to scale with automation.

 Responsibilities can be found in the [job description](jobs/production-engineer/index.html)